ShorelineCrypto/adex_microbot/INSTALL.md

 ## Step 7 - Deposit Coins, Start Bot

 From loop view, you can get all your addresses for KMD, NENG, CHTA and DGB-segwit,  deposit proper worth of coins into each, wait for confirmation to be confirmed in your address.
-For trading on USDT-PLG20 pairs, obtain iniitial amount of MATIC from community run atomicDEX gas station: https://dexstats.info/gas.php, then deposit proper USDT on polygon MATIC network into your USDT-PLG20 address.
+For trading on USDT-PLG20 pairs, obtain initial amount of MATIC from community run atomicDEX gas station: https://dexstats.info/gas.php, then deposit proper USDT on polygon (MATIC) network into your USDT-PLG20 address.
 The MATIC address and USDT-PLG20 should have same address in your wallet.

-You can now start adex_microbot market making liquidity pool bot pairs on NENG/KMD CHTA/KMD  NENG/DGB-segwit  and CHTA/DGB-segwit pairs.
-By the default, adexbot pool will place $0.05 USD worth of coins into each pair and refresh pairs in 3 minutes on latest market pricing.
+You can now start adex_microbot market making liquidity pool bot on NENG/KMD, CHTA/KMD, NENG/DGB-segwit, and CHTA/DGB-segwit pairs.
+By the default, adexbot pool will place curve shaped USD worth of coins into each pair and refresh pairs in 3 minutes on latest market pricing.

 ```